Jody Gerut: Professional career

 On May 8, 2010, Gerut hit for the cycle, going 4 for 6 in the Brewers' 17–3 victory over the Arizona Diamondbacks.
 On August 13, Gerut was unconditionally released by the Brewers.
 On August 19, Gerut was signed to a minor league contract by the San Diego Padres.
 In 2010, he was chosen as the 12th-smartest athlete in sports by the Sporting News.

 On January 20, 2011, Gerut was signed to a minor league contract by the Seattle Mariners.
 On February 27, Gerut announced his retirement.
 He said that his heart was no longer in the game, explaining that he "didn't want to be a player that plays for only his paycheck."

-Broadcasting career
+Post-playing career

+Following his retirement from baseball, Gerut received an investment adviser license from the United States Securities and Exchange Commission and took a job as a sports agent with Wasserman Media Group.

 On August 1, 2018, Gerut served as analyst for the Facebook Live broadcasting crew working the Indians-Twins game.

+Personal life

+Gerut is of Irish, Polish and Caribbean descent.
+In 2010, The Sporting News ranked him among the 20 smartest athletes in sports.
+At the time of his retirement from baseball in 2011, Gerut was living in Oak Park, Illinois with his wife, Mary Swain, and their two young children.
+He was also expecting a son in September of that year.